cloudmesh/cloudmesh-common/README.md

   * grep (simple line matching)
   * HEADING() which without parameter identifies the name of the function and prints its name within a banner

+## Changes

+* added support for terminals with dark background